Chocolate Covered Caramel Graham Crackers

-This recipe is rustic and quick, and done in 20 minutes!
-But, once made, the bars have to sit in the refrigerator to harden up a bit 🙂
+This recipe is rustic, quick, and done in 20 minutes!
+But once made, the bars have to sit in the refrigerator to harden up a bit 🙂 The finished product also freezes well, so it’s okay to make ahead or store leftovers for any chocolate emergency that may arise.

-A long time ago some friends gave me a recipe for Saltine Toffee Cookies which they had found on AllRecipes.com.
-Truth be told, the recipe didn’t sound very good.
-Saltine crackers, brown sugar, butter, and melted chocolate?
-Just say no. But they insisted I try it.
+A long time ago, some friends gave me a recipe for Saltine Toffee Cookies they found on AllRecipes.com.
+Truth be told, the recipe didn’t sound very good—saltine crackers, brown sugar, butter, and melted chocolate?
+Just.
+Say.
+No. But they insisted I try it.
 They insisted the recipe was good.
-I trusted them, they make some great food, so I tried it.
-It WAS good.
-VERY good.
-Then I came to find out this recipe is sort of an internet sensation and I might have been the last person on the planet to know about it 🙂
+So, I trusted them—they make some great food!
+I tried it, and it was good, VERY good.
+Then I came to find out this recipe is sort of an internet sensation, and I might have been the last person on the planet to know about it 🙂

-So I did it.
-We all think it’s one of the best quick treats I make.
-The last tin I made, hidden in the refrigerator behind the lettuce, lasted only three days.
+So I tried it, and we all think it’s one of the best quick treats I make 🙂 The last tin I made, hidden in the refrigerator behind the lettuce, only lasted three days.

-Turns out, I am not the first person to think of this!
-Lots of people on the internet have used graham crackers instead of saltines with this recipe.
-Again, why am I one of the last people on the planet to know about this?!
-Anyway, here’s my recipe.
-You can find lots of versions all over, but this is the one that works for me.
+Turns out, again, I am not the first person to think of this!
+Many people online have used graham crackers instead of saltines in this recipe.
+Anyway, here’s my take on this recipe—you can find lots of versions all over now, but this is the one that works for me 🙂

-Keep these Chocolate Covered Caramel Graham Crackers refrigerated when they are not being eaten.
-If the cookies sit out too long at room temperature the graham cracker starts to soften and loose it’s crunch.
-My original copy of this recipewith saltines rather than graham crackersspecifies that the recipe makes 35 servings.
+Keep these Chocolate-Covered Caramel Graham Crackers refrigerated when not being eaten.
+If the cookies sit out too long at room temperature, the graham cracker starts to soften and lose its crunch.
+My original copy of this recipe—with saltines rather than graham crackers—specifies that the recipe makes 35 servings.
 ROFLMAO!!!
 That’s so funny 😀

 Chocolate Covered Graham Crackers with Caramel